Eric Harris and Dylan Klebold

 Harris and Klebold often wore trench coats in school, and in general, as part of their everyday outfits, so after the massacre, it was widely believed Harris and Klebold were part of a clique in school called the "Trenchcoat Mafia", a group of misfits in the school who supposedly rebelled against the popular students.
 This turned out to be untrue, as neither Harris nor Klebold had any affiliation with the group.
 The pair's aforementioned writings and videos gave insight into their rationale for the shooting.
 The FBI concluded that Harris was a psychopath, who exhibited narcissistic traits, unconstrained aggression, and a lack of empathy, while Klebold was concluded to be an angry depressive with a vengeful attitude toward individuals who he believed had mistreated him.
-However neither Harris nor Klebold were formally diagnosed with any personality disorders prior to the attack, so this conclusion is often debated.
+However, neither Harris nor Klebold were formally diagnosed with any personality disorders prior to the attack, so this conclusion is often debated.
 In the following years, various media outlets attributed multiple motivating factors to the attack, including bullying, mental illness, racism, psychiatric medication, and violence in music, movies, and video games.
 Despite these conclusions, the exact motive for the attack remains inconclusive.

 Harris and Klebold have become pop culture icons, with the pair often portrayed, referenced and seen in film, television, video games, music and books.
-Many killers since the shooting have taken inspiration from the pair (dubbed the Columbine effect), either hailing them as heroes, martyrs and gods, or expressing sympathy for them.
+Many killers since the shooting have taken inspiration from the pair (dubbed the Columbine effect), either hailing them as heroes or expressing sympathy for them.
 Harris and Klebold also have a fanbase, who have coined the term "Columbiners", who write fan fiction and draw fan art of them.
 Others have also dressed as the duo for cosplay or Halloween.